OmsInSerial/Eurorack/FM Einheit/Readme.md

 ## Installing the firmware

-You can use the [ElectroSmith web configurator page](https://electro-smith.github.io/Programmer/) to do so with Google Chrome preferably.
+You can use the [ElectroSmith web configurator page](https://electro-smith.github.io/Programmer/) to do so with a last updated Google Chrome.

 Follow this procedure: